kristinazvolanek/cvr-tutorial-ohbm23/README.md

 All the files can be downloaded in a zip folder [here](https://files.de-1.osf.io/v1/resources/3txqr/providers/osfstorage/64a2071867aff81111edfe26/?zip=).

 This folder includes [BOLD fMRI data](https://osf.io/3txqr/files/osfstorage/64a2055138091110953c3347), associated [physiological data](https://osf.io/3txqr/files/osfstorage/64a2045ca2a2f4115443670b) including CO2, [motion parameters](https://osf.io/3txqr/files/osfstorage/64a20459a2a2f411544366ff), [brain mask](https://osf.io/3txqr/files/osfstorage/64a2045738091110953c32fa), and [gray matter mask](https://osf.io/3txqr/files/osfstorage/64a204576513ba100d3a3bfe).

+# In this repository

+_prep_co2.py_: Python script that uses peakdet to identify end-tidal CO2.
+The outputs of this script are needed to run the lagged-GLM with phys2cvr.
+You can run this script in an IDE like Spyder, or line-by-line from the terminal with iPython.
+_run_phys2cvr.sh_: executable shell script that can be used to automate phys2cvr.
+You will need to change the input directory to where your input files are located, and the output directory to the path where you want the phys2cvr outputs saved.
+_viridis_pos.cmap_: half of viridis colormap that can be loaded to fsleyes for visualizing lag maps.
+Set as the _negative_ colorbar in fsleyes.
+_viridis_neg.cmap_: half of viridis colormap that can be loaded to fsleyes for visualizing lag maps.
+Set as the _positive_ colorbar in fsleyes.